| Reading time: | 10 min |

-Bedrust is a command-line program you can use to easily invoke models on Amazon Bedrock, a managed service that makes it easy for developers to build and scale generative AI applications using foundation models (FMs) from leading AI model providers.
+Bedrust is a command-line program that you can use to invoke models on Amazon Bedrock.
+Amazon Bedrock is a managed service on Amazon Web Services (AWS) that allows developers to build and scale generative AI applications using foundation models (FMs) from leading AI model providers.

 Bedrust is available as Rust source code, and you can build and run it on an Arm Linux computer.